Save this page to your account.

 What tests are used within FM 4880

-FM 4880 uses small and large-scale tests to assess a variety of threats including natural hazards.
+FM 4880 uses small and large-scale tests to assess the fire performance of these building panels or interior finish materials.

-Approval criteria and tests for each system are determined by FM Approvals assessors and may include:
+Approval criteria and tests for each system are determined by FM Approvals Engineers and may include:

 ASTM E84 - Surface Burning Characteristics